 Synonyms of Mammillaria senilis (9) (Updated on 12-10-22 from Plants of the World Online): Cactus senilis (Lodd. ex Salm-Dyck) Kuntze, Cochemiea senilis (Lodd. ex Salm-Dyck) Orcutt, Mamillopsis diguetii (F.A.C.Weber) Britton & Rose, Mamillopsis senilis (Lodd. ex Salm-Dyck) F.A.C.Weber ex Britton & Rose, Mammillaria diguetii (F.A.C.Weber) D.R.Hunt, Mammillaria haseloffii C.Ehrenb., Mammillaria linkei C.Ehrenb. ex Salm-Dyck, Mammillaria senilis var. diguetii F.A.C.Weber, Mammillaria senilis var. haseloffii (Ehrenb.)
 Salm-Dyck

-Mammillaria senilis Lodd. ex Salm-Dyck is the correct and accepted scientific name for this species of Mammillaria.
+Mammillaria senilis Lodd. ex Salm-Dyck is the accepted scientific name for this species of Mammillaria.
 It was described by Joseph zu Salm-Reifferscheidt-Dyck* in Cactaceae in Horto Dyckensi Cultae in 1850.
 He cited Conrad Loddiges for being the first to name and describe the species.

 *(Joseph Franz Maria Anton Herbert Ignatz Fürst und zu Salm-Reifferscheidt-Dyck)

 The genus, Mammillaria Haw., was named and described as such by Adrian Hardy Haworth in Synopsis Plantarum Succulentarum in 1812.

-Plants of the World Online lists 154 species in the Mammillaria genus (as of 9-5-21 when this page was last updated).
-Mammillaria is a member of the plant family Cactaceae with 146 genera.
-Those numbers could change as updates are made.
+As of 12-10-22 Plants of the World Online lists 139 species in the Mammillaria genus (there were 154 when this page was previously updated on 9-5-21 when this page was last updated).
+It is a member of the plant family Cactaceae with 150 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AND GROWING RECOMMENDATIONS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I ordered this Mammillaria senilis from a seller on Ebay called Succulent Depot on November 26.
 It was late at night, so might as well say they received the order on the 27th.
 The order confirmation said I would probably receive the plant on December 3, so I was surprised when it arrived on November 30.

 I knew it would be small, so when it arrived I wasn’t 100% shocked when it measured one 1″ tall x 1 1/2″ wide.
-It was in a 2″ pot so it still has a little growing to do before I have to ut it in a new pot.
+It was in a 2″ pot so it still has a little growing to do before I have to put it in a new pot.
 It was well well-wrapped and made it to its new home safe and sound.